ChrisLynch42/RDiaTool/README.md

 RDiaTool
 ========

 RDiaTool is a utility written in Ruby that parses uncompressed Dia  files to produce helpful results.
+It is currently under development and is not ready for use.

-The first helpful result will be parsing database diagrams and then generating helpful code from said diagrams.
-The goal is not only to generate code from a diagram but to also to update existing code from the diagram.
-This way the tool becomes part of the ongoing development process rather than one time during beginning of the process.
+The first step is to parse Dia database diagrams and then generate helpful code from said diagrams.
+The goal is not only to generate code but to update previously generated code without corrupting additions and modifications made by a developer.
+This way the tool becomes part of the ongoing development process rather than one time use during beginning of the process.
 Currently it is only useful starting up a project.
 The hope is that the next few months will see that change.

 ## Code Generation Languages